AP Exam Scores: All Your Questions Answered

 Because your free-response section is scored manually to begin with, you may not request a rescore of the free-response section, nor may you appeal your score.
 If you would like to review your response yourself, you can request a copy of your AP free-response booklet, which is the book in which you wrote your free-response answers.
 This service is available only on AP Exams for which free-response content is released on the College Board website, two days after the regularly scheduled AP Exam administration.

 To request a copy of your free-response answers, fill out the AP® Free-Response Booklet Request Form and submit it before September 15 of the year in which you took the exam.
-There is a $10 per booklet fee that must be submitted with your request.
+There is a fee of $10 per booklet that must be submitted with your request.

 For more about information about APs, check out these CollegeVine posts: